These easy doodle ideas keep kids of all ages engaged. You can experiment with these simple ideas in the classroom or at home.

 I grabbed a roll of tape and a ballpoint pen and started playing…….

-This experimental process has been quite addictive.
-If you scroll down this blog post, you’ll see some lots of examples, using rolls of tape, lids and tiles.
+I’ve really enjoyed this experimental process, looking around the house for inspiration!
+Scroll down this blog post, and you’ll see lots of examples, where i have created abstract patterns and doodle pages by drawing around rolls of tape, lids and tiles.
 Any simple-shaped household objects work well.

-You’ll need some basic art materials – a ball point pen, lead pencil, oil pastels and water color paints.
+You’ll only need basic art materials – a ballpoint pen, lead pencil, oil pastels and watercolor paints.

-I’ve experimented on music paper, old stamp album paper, maps.
-These can all be found affordably in local charity shops – the older and more yellowing the better!
+I’ve experimented with music paper, old stamp album paper, and maps.
+These can all be found affordably in local charity shops / thrift stores – the older and more yellowing the better!

 My kids love it when I stop – stop tidying, stop ‘doing stuff’.